derekenos/cf-app-important-message/info/full_description.md

 ![rich-text modal screenshot](https://user-images.githubusercontent.com/585182/77550943-0ebb8780-6e88-11ea-82bc-ef8598b1aacb.png)

 ## HTML Message *(FULL version only)*
-The option allows you to enter HTML for complete control over your message styling and embedded links, images, etc.
+This option allows you to enter HTML for complete control over your message styling and embedded links, images, etc.

 For example, entering this: